EMA Cloud Indicator

 Conclusion

 The EMA Cloud is one of those rare indicators that come out, that has a fresh take on stagnant technical indicators that have been out there for decades.
 It is strongly advised, that traders pay attention to this indicator and backtest it to see its strengths and weakness.
-I highly recommend signing up for TrendSpider (use my link for 25% off) and testing it out with their backtesting tool.
-Make sure to tweak the settings, and see how you can make it better.
+Sign up for TrendSpider (use my link for 25% off) and test it with their backtesting tool.
+Make sure to tweak the settings, and see how to improve it.

-Also, try adding additional indicators to come up with a cluster of signals, and see how you can make this more profitable and uniquely your own.
+Also, add indicators to develop a cluster of signals, and see how you can make this more profitable and uniquely your own.

-For those still struggling to get that elusive stock trading edge check out our step-by-step guide on how to create one.
-Additionally, for those who want to use TrendSpider, I have given a step-by-step tutorial on how to create a stock trading system.
+For those still struggling to gain that elusive stock trading edge, check out our step-by-step guide on creating one.
+Additionally, I have provided a step-by-step tutorial on creating a stock trading system for those who want to use TrendSpider.

-Finally, for those seriously eager-to-learn traders wanting to know more about EMAs as they are used in EMA Clouds, check out our EMA vs SMA indicator article.
+Finally, check out our EMA vs. SMA indicator article for serious eager-to-learn traders who want to know more about EMAs as they are used in EMA Clouds.

-Also, looking for more innovative indicators?
-Check out our article on RainDrop Charts which incorporates volume into chart reading to help avoid fake breakouts.
+Also, are you looking for more innovative indicators?
+Check out our article on RainDrop Charts, which incorporates volume into chart reading to help avoid fake breakouts.